AdamJJJ/eksworkshop/README.md

 >
 > For production deployments, please review AWS EKS best practices and implement additional security measures, monitoring, backup strategies, and high availability configurations.

 This workshop will guide you through building a complete Amazon EKS (Elastic Kubernetes Service) infrastructure from scratch.
-We'll deploy in three phases to help you understand each component and how they work together.
+We'll deploy in four phases to help you understand each component and how they work together.

 ## What You'll Build